Frick Art Research Library

-The Frick Art Research Library (formerly known as the Frick Art Reference Library) is the art library of the Frick Collection in New York City.
+The Frick Art Research Library (formerly known as the Frick Art Reference Library) is the art library of the Frick Collection museum in Manhattan, New York City.
 The library, founded at the Henry Clay Frick House in 1920 by Helen Clay Frick, offers access to materials on the study of art to students, scholars, and the public.
 Its collection encompasses art from the fourth to the mid-twentieth century.
 It serves the greater art and art history research community—in person and online—and is a member of the New York Art Resources Consortium (which also includes the libraries of the Brooklyn Museum and the Museum of Modern Art).